 Shelter is one of the most important things that you need in any sort of survival scenario.
 Food, water, and shelter are the top basic necessities.
-Without shelter, you are not safe, your family is not safe, and your stuff is not safe either.
+Without shelter, you are not safe, your family is not safe, and your stuff is not safe, either.
 So in any sort of doomsday situation, you would have to have some idea on building a temporary survival shelter to last you through the night, or at least a few weeks.

 Your survival could largely depend on what sort of shelter you build.
 So if you are wondering if there are any essential tips that you would have to know about when it comes to building a shelter, you have come to the right place.
-Here are few tips for building a survival shelter.
+Here are a few essential tips for building a survival shelter.

 Essential Tips For Building A Temporary Survival Shelter

 Location, Location, Location!